Draft (boiler)

-The difference between atmospheric pressure and the pressure existing in the furnace or flue gas passage of a boiler is termed as draft.
+In a water boiler, draft is the difference between atmospheric pressure and the pressure existing in the furnace or flue gas passage.
 Draft can also be referred to as the difference in pressure in the combustion chamber area which results in the motion of the flue gases and the air flow.

 Types of draft

 Drafts are produced by the rising combustion gases in the stack, flue, or by mechanical means.
 For example, a boiler can be put into four categories: natural, induced, balanced, and forced.